 (Notice how Kendra in this video has a whole bunch of balls at her feet.
 This is fine when you are practicing just one thing, as she is here).
 Just hitting shots for the sake of it will not improve your game but using lots of balls to work and work on one thing will.
 Picking one thing and focusing will get that handicap down faster than you would believe, and you need a whole lot of golf balls to do that.

 I hope that example has shown you how focusing on one problem in your game can pay off.
 Whether it is slicing, chunking, hitting the ball fat, or any of the other mistakes we all make, you can put them right.

 Here are our four steps for success

-- Focus on one fault in your game which you know you need to improve.
-(If you are not sure ask your golfing buddies or book a lesson with a coach to sort this out).
+- Focus on one fault in your game that you know you need to improve.
+(If you are not sure, ask your golfing buddies or book a lesson with a coach to sort this out).

 - Do some research before you even leave the house, so you see the experts doing what you aim to do.
 Watch videos like the one above.

 - Set yourself a realistic goal for each practice session.
-This could be getting the ball nearer the green with every shot or hitting the ball straighter by fifty per cent.
+This could be getting the ball nearer the green with every shot or hitting the ball straighter by fifty percent.
 Spend some time working this out.
-You need a goal which is achievable but challenging.
+You need a goal that is achievable but challenging.
 Revise the target once you are meeting it every time.

 Practice to improve your overall game

 This is the second sort of practice and is equally important.
 What you will be doing here is simulating different aspects of a real round of golf.
 You will be using various shots, just as you will when you play out on a golf course.
 You will also want to recreate the tension and the ups and downs of the game.